 The pupils who fall into the last category are, in the main, supported through the pastoral systems in place at the School, under the authority of the Deputy Head (Pastoral).
-This system includes a wide range of members of staff such as: Housemaster and Deputy Housemaster, Matron, Tutor, School Counsellors, School Health Centre and Peer support.
+This system includes a wide range of members of staff such as: Head of House and Deputy Head of House, House Assistants, Tutor, School Counsellors, Hunt Health Centre and Peer support.
 Nevertheless, the learning difficulties identified in the categories above are frequently associated with (and may indeed generate) emotional and behavioural problems.